^

 Tenpines Bluff (28 x 16) 448 11,684 More than you'd think, but still small, right?

-And just for fun because I find it interesting, let's check the actual population limits for available space.
+Now we can finally work out the actual population limits for available space, based on how much food those people would need, and how much it's possible to grow.
 For reference, 20 ppls worth of food on minimum rations is 2927.6 square metres, average is 63,621.4, and maximum is 217,460.8 square metres.
-Check the table above for how much space is available at each.
+Check the table in section E for how much space is available at each.

 20 Settlers Min Rations Avg Rations Max Rations Comfortable Average # People